 We first learned of the existence of Stobs Camp as a result of the Study Weekend held in Hawick in 2016.
-We had lived for a number of years in Germany, developing an interest in German language and culture, and we followed up this interest by formal study after returning to the UK.
+We had lived for a number of years in Germany and Switzerland, developing an interest in German language and culture, and we followed up this interest by formal study after returning to the UK.
 This study led us to translate the memoirs of a soldier from Alsace in the First World War 1, published in 2014.
 We were very pleased when we were given the opportunity to take an active part in the Stobs Camp Project tasked with translating a number of the military editions.
 Once we became involved with the project we discovered that other archives had copies of the civilian editions as well, and we were able to build up a complete set of thirty nine editions.
 The only gap in our collection is the one edition which was not printed because it was censored.
 At a meeting to launch the Internment Research Centre in Hawick in December 2018 we provided it with a set of all the translations which had been completed by then – twenty of the thirty nine.
 It has since been agreed that it would be sensible to make the newspapers and their translations available on the internet, and this website is the result.
-It is our intention to continue the work of translation until we complete the task.
+The task of translation is now complete and the files can also be downloaded to facilitate searching.

-We would also like to thank Melissa Atkinson of the Society of Friends Library, London and Jude Dicken of Manx National Heritage for providing the civilian editions of the Stobsiade, and for giving us access to their archives relating to Stobs.
+We would also like to thank Melissa Atkinson of the Society of Friends Library, London and Jude Dicken of Manx National Heritage for providing the civilian editions of the Stobsiade, and for giving us access to their archives relating to Stobs and Knockaloe.

 David and Sheila Sutherland